Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Simulation study

 Scenario 3 (directional pleiotropy, InSIDE satisfied) demonstrates the value of the MR-Egger and related methods estimating an intercept for providing robust inferences under the InSIDE assumption.
 While estimates from other methods (particularly the IVW method) were biased under the null, mean estimates from regression methods with an intercept term were close to unbiased, and Type 1 error rates were close to nominal levels.
 But again, these methods were unable to identify the presence of a causal effect with reasonable power, and mean estimates were substantially attenuated.
 More seriously, in Scenario 4 (directional pleiotropy, InSIDE not satisfied), the MR-Egger method performed much worse than the IVW method, with mean estimates far more biased and larger Type 1 error rates.
 While there was some improvement using robust regression with an intercept term when there were few invalid instruments, there was still substantial bias and Type 1 error inflation, as well as even less precise estimates compared with the MR-Egger method when there were many invalid instruments.
 The MR-Egger and related methods are highly sensitive to the validity of the InSIDE assumption.
 As the InSIDE assumption is not testable, this is a major limitation of these methods.

 In contrast, while the median-based methods and robust regression method without an intercept had bias in mean estimates and inflated Type 1 error rates, rates were substantially below those for the IVW method.
-In particular, Type 1 error rates were close to 10\% or below for the simple median method in Scenario 4, and for the simple median and robust regression without an intercept methods in Scenario 3 with up to 20\% invalid instruments.
+In particular, Type 1 error rates were close to 10\% or below for the simple median and robust regression without an intercept methods in Scenarios 3 and 4 with up to 20\% invalid instruments, and for the simple median method in Scenario 4 with 30\% invalid instruments.
 The weighted median method was particularly poor in Scenario 4; the data-generating mechanism meant that the invalid instruments received more weight in the analysis than the valid instruments as they had greater associations with the exposure (via an additional association with the confounder).
 The median-based methods and robust regression without an intercept also had reasonable power to detect a causal effect when present.

 \textbf{Scenarios 2, 3 and 4, penalized weights (Table~\ref{simresults.2b}):} The use of penalized weights generally led to more precise causal estimates, and Type 1 error rates were somewhat improved in Scenarios 3 and 4 for the IVW and weighted median methods.
 However, Type 1 error rates for the penalized methods generally exceeded nominal levels in all scenarios, especially when 20\% or more candidate instruments were invalid.
 A particular cause for concern is the inflated Type 1 error rates in Scenario 2, which did not occur with unpenalized weights.
 The reason seems to be that the heterogeneity between the estimates from candidate instruments was underestimated, and hence there was underestimation of the uncertainty in the causal estimate.
 This highlights a danger that penalization of weights can lead to overconfidence in making inferences, as evidence that points in a different direction is downweighted in the analysis.
 Penalization of weights did not seem to be a worthwhile strategy for controlling Type 1 error rates in this simulation study.